- July 29, 1981

 Victory at Le Mans 24h in the first attempt

 In 2018, Fernando stayed with McLaren following team's switch to Renault engines.
-The results in the first half of the season are promising as he finished six times in the top 10 in first nine races.
+The results in the first half of the season were promising as he finished seven times in the top 10 in first ten races.
+In the end, he was 11th in the championship points.
+At the end of the season, he announced a retirement from Formula 1.

-Parallel to his F1 programme, Alonso signed with Toyota Gazoo Racing to participate in the FIA World Endurance Championship.
+Parallel to his F1 programme in 2018, Alonso signed with Toyota Gazoo Racing to participate in the FIA World Endurance Championship.
 He is sharing the #8 Toyota TS050 Hybrid with Kazuki Nakajima and Sebastien Buemi.
 After winning the season-opening race at Spa, Alonso and his teammates triumphed at 24 Hours of Le Mans in June.

 Involved in the controversies